-- AGR 305 WILDLIFE DAMAGE MANAGEMENT.
-(3, sp).
+- AGR 305 WILDLIFE DAMAGE MANAGEMENT (3, sp).
 An overview of wildlife as misplaced resources; wildlife damage and its measurement; social, ethical and human dimensions of damage management; present management practices; research on future management alternatives.
-Two hours lecture and one two-hour laboratory. - AGR 321 NATURAL RESOURCES POLICY AND LAW.
-(3, sp, even).
+Two hours lecture and one two-hour laboratory. - AGR 321 NATURAL RESOURCES POLICY AND LAW (3, sp, even).
 Students will be provided with historical and legal perspectives of the current state, national, and international policies governing our natural resources and the agencies responsible for implementing those policies.
 Three hours lecture. - AGR 414 SOIL, WATER, AIR QUALITY MANAGEMENT (3, sp).
 Studies of soil, water, and air quality degradation process, causes and factors; introduction of the knowledge and skills in mitigating the different forms of degradation using contemporary management practices.
 Two hours lecture and two-hour lab.
 Prerequisite: AGR 211.
-Name, number, description changes. - AGR 417 WILDLIFE CONSERVATION.
-(3, sp, odd).
+Name, number, description changes. - AGR 417 WILDLIFE CONSERVATION (3, sp, odd).
 Basic principles and practices of wildlife conservation; special emphasis on population and habitat control.
 Two hours lecture and one two-hour laboratory.
-Prerequisites: BIO 150 and bio 150l or BIO 104L. - AGR 435 WETLANDS MANAGEMENT.
-(3, fa, even).
+Prerequisites: BIO 150 and bio 150l or BIO 104L. - AGR 435 WETLANDS MANAGEMENT (3, fa, even).
 A comprehensive presentation of biological, physical, chemical, and ecological aspects of major wetland types in North America.
+Two hours lecture and one two- hour laboratory.
+Prerequisites: CHM 101, GIS 208, and AGR 211. - GIS 316 FUNDAMENTALS OF GEOGRAPHIC INFORMATION SYSTEMS (3, sp).
+Examines basic technical and analytical methods related to spatial databases, and geographic analysis between real-world issues and digital relationships.
+Lectures will cover data sources and collection, analysis methods and computer technology.
 Two hours lecture and one two-hour laboratory.
-Prerequisites: CHM 101, GIS 208, and AGR 211. - GIS 316 FUNDAMENTALS OF GEOGRAPHIC INFORMATION SYSTEMS.
+Prerequisite: GIS 208 and junior/senior standing or instructor's written permission.
+AGRIBUSINESS EMPHASIS SAMPLE ACADEMIC PATHWAY